GD Topic - Monkeypox Outbreak: A Wake-Up Call for Better Disease Surveillance

 Senior Executive - Editorial

-Candidates planning to pursue MBA must prepare for the Group Discussion Round as it can make or take the chances of admission.
-Check out the article below for a discussion on the GD topic: Monkeypox outbreak.
-Learn about the disease, its symptoms, the 2022-24 outbreak, and its current status.
+Candidates planning to pursue MBA must prepare for Group Discussion Round as it can make or take away chances of admission.
+Check this article for a discussion on Monkeypox outbreak.
+Learn about disease, its symptoms, 2022-24 outbreak and its current status.

 GD Topic: Monkeypox Outbreak